ankitjnyadav/JSONSchemaGenerator/README.md

-# JSONSchemaGenerator
+# JSON Schema Generator
-JSON Schema Generator
+An utility to which creates json schema file for the json file provided as parameter.